.JPEG File Extension

 What is a JPEG file?

 A JPEG file is an image saved in a compressed graphic format standardized by the Joint Photographic Experts Group (JPEG).
-It supports up to 24-bit color and is compressed using lossy compression, which may noticeably reduce the image quality if high amounts of compression are used.
-JPEG files are commonly used for storing digital photos and web graphics.
+It supports up to 24-bit color and utilizes lossy compression, which may noticeably reduce the image quality if high amounts are applied.
+Users commonly save digital photos and web graphics as JPEG files.

-In the early 1980s, no technology existed that allowed users to easily compress and share digital images with one another.
-In 1982, the JPEG workgroup began designing a compression standard that could be used to reduce image files' size, making them easier to share, while retaining as much of their quality as possible.
+In the early 1980s, no technology allowed users to easily compress and share digital images.
+In 1982, the JPEG workgroup began designing a compression standard for reducing the size of image files, making them easier to share while retaining as much of their quality as possible.

-You can open a JPEG file with any program that supports images.
-There are a large amount of free and commercial image viewing and editing applications available for desktop and mobile platforms, including:
+You can open a JPEG file with a large number of free and commercial image viewing and editing applications available for desktop and mobile platforms.
+Some options include:

 - Apple Preview (Mac)